liedekef/events-made-easy/readme.txt

 See the FAQ section at the [Official site](https://www.e-dynamics.be/wordpress/).

 == Changelog ==
+= 2.5.35 (2025/01/29) =
+* Fix Frontend submit if no own validation filter is defined

 = 2.5.34 (2025/01/23) =
 * Add filter eme_fs_validate_event_filter, which should return empty if all FS event data validation is ok
   Parameter: $event_data (array containing all data entered via the frontend submit form)